Fisher Investments Review

 - A portfolio tailored to your goals

-- An asset management approach based on their investment philosophy
+- An asset management approach based on its investment philosophy

 As mentioned above, Fisher starts by assessing each client's current financial situation and goals.

-From there, they will create an investment strategy based on your age, risk tolerance, current needs, and future objectives.
-The strategy will be composed of stocks, bonds or other securities.
+After that, they will place you into a pre-built model* based on your age, risk tolerance, current needs, and future objectives.
+The strategy will be composed of stocks, bonds, and other securities.

 Unlike some fee-only advisors, Fisher takes an active management approach.
-Its Investment Policy Committee (IPC) monitors economic conditions and market sentiment to regularly devise new investment strategies and update its strategies.
+Its Investment Policy Committee (IPC) monitors economic conditions and market sentiment to regularly devise new investment strategies and update its allocations.

-In my opinion, if you're deciding whether or not to use Fisher Investments, the entire decision comes down to whether you have confidence in Fisher's IPC.
+In my opinion, if you're deciding whether or not to use Fisher Investments, the entire decision comes down to whether you have confidence in Fisher's IPC and want to use its models.
+More on this below.

 Fee structure

-Fisher Investments charges an annual fee based on the total amount of assets it manages on your behalf.
-Here's its fee structure:
+It charges an annual fee — ranging from 1.00% to 1.50% — based on the total amount of assets it manages on your behalf and what account type you have.

 This is a progressive, bracketed fee structure (similar to the U.S. tax system).
 So, if you have a portfolio of $15 million, you will be charged: